HongW2019/OAP/oap-native-sql/resource/installation.md

 ## Install arrow 0.17.0 & Build Native-SQL by Conda

 We have provided a Conda package which will automatically install most dependencies, you can refer to Conda-Installation-Guide for more information.
-Once finished, you will get arrow 0.17.0 dependencies installed by Conda, and the compiled spark-columnar-core.jar will be put into dir `/root/miniconda/envs/${YOUR_ENV_NAME}/oap_jars/ `
+Once finished, you will get arrow 0.17.0 dependencies installed by Conda, and the compiled `spark-columnar-core.jar` will be put into dir `/root/miniconda/envs/${YOUR_ENV_NAME}/oap_jars/ `

-When you finish Conda-Installation-Guide, you needn't follow the below step commands, you can jump to [Spark Configurations for Native SQL Engine](#Spark_Configurations_for_Native_SQL_Engine).
+When you finish Conda-Installation-Guide, just jump to [Spark Configurations for Native SQL Engine](#Spark_Configurations_for_Native_SQL_Engine).

 ### Manully Install arrow 0.17.0
 Step 1.
 Install arrow 0.17.0 dependencies